College of Business Administration

 c

 Students should select the mathematics track that matches their preparation and career goals.
-Students with credit for MATH 180 and MATH 181, or one higher-level math course (MATH 210, MATH 220, MATH 310, MATH 320, MATH 410, MATH 411, MATH 425), will have fulfilled the math sequence.
+MATH 180 is an approved substitution for MATH 165 in either of the math tracks.
+Credit for MATH 181, MATH 210, MATH 220, MATH 310, MATH 320, MATH 410, MATH 411, or MATH 425 fulfills the math sequence.

 d